tank-bohr/blog.bohr.su/_posts/2020-09-13-Kotlin-getting-started.md

 $ ./gradlew test
 ```

-I also recommend you to consider [Kotest](https://kotest.io/) as it looks very nice
+I also encourage you to consider [Kotest](https://kotest.io/) as it looks very nice

 ## Adding linter